opendragon/mdns/README.md

 To listen for incoming DNS-SD requests and mDNS queries the socket can be opened/setup on the default interface by passing 0 as socket address in the call to the socket open/setup functions (the socket will receive data from all network interfaces).
 Then call `mDNS::socket_listen` either on notification of incoming data, or by setting blocking mode and calling `mDNS::socket_listen` to block until data is available and parsed.

-The entry type passed to the callback will be `MDNS_ENTRYTYPE_QUESTION` and record type indicates which record to respond with.
+The entry type passed to the callback will be `kEntryTypeQuestion` and record type indicates which record to respond with.
 The example program responds to SRV, PTR, A and AAAA records.
 Use the `mDNS::string_extract` function to get the name string of the service record that was asked for.

 If service record name is `_services._dns-sd._udp.local.` you should use `mDNS::discovery_answer` to send the records of the services you provide (DNS-SD).